wgregp/juggling-graphics/README.md

 Run `npm start` for a development server.

-To build, you'll need to copy `src/style/favicon.ico` and  and `src/style/juggling-graphics.png` to the `build` folder, then `npm run build`.
+To build, you'll need to copy `src/style/favicon.ico` and  and `src/style/juggling-graphics.png` to the `/build` folder, then `npm run build`.
 In addition to the app, this generates `.htaccess` and `cache.manifest` files which probably won't be appropriate for your setup.

 ## credits